esshariprasad/esshariprasad/README.md

 Responsive webpage using CS33,HTML5: https://esshariprasad.github.io/HTML5-CSS3/

-Developed a Serverless image resizing service using Python, Leveraging AWS Lambda, API Gateway, and microservices framework for building API's, and Amazon S3 for storage.
+Developed a Serverless image resizing service using Python, Leveraging AWS Lambda, API Gateway, and Chalice microservices framework for building API's, and Amazon S3 for storage.

 You can access the project at https://saishivahariprasad.com/ImageResizer.html.